France election: Sarkozy rules out deal with Le Pen

 Socialist rival Francois Hollande has set out plans to revise the EU fiscal compact championed by Mr Sarkozy.

-He has made clear he will not sign the pact until it contains proposals for stimulating economic growth.'No ministers'
+He has made clear he will not sign the pact until it contains proposals for stimulating economic growth.

 The shock of election night for many was the 17.9% won by National Front candidate Marine Le Pen, putting her third behind Mr Sarkozy on 27.1% and Mr Hollande on 28.6%.